linode/docs/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-debian-10/index.md

         sudo chown www-data /var/log/php

     {{< note >}}
-If you plan on using your LAMP stack to host a WordPress server, install additional PHP modules: `sudo apt install php-curl php-gd php-mbstring php-xml php-xmlrpc`
+If you plan on using your LAMP stack to host a WordPress server, install additional PHP modules: `sudo apt install php-gd php-mbstring php-xml php-xmlrpc`
     {{< /note >}}

 1. Restart Apache: